Skip to main content

 Sony RX10: one camera that does it all

-TLDR (see below for more details):
+Summary (see below for more details):

-• Has an incredible 24-600 mm equivalent lens.
+• Has an incredible 24-600 mm equivalent lens

 • The lens has a very bright aperture range of f2.4-4